imoore76/configurature-docs/usage.rst

 .. code-block:: go

     type AppConfig struct {
-        ListenIP   net.IP `desc:"IP address on which to listen" short:"i" default:"127.0.0.1"`
+        ListenIP   net.IP `help:"IP address on which to listen" short:"i" default:"127.0.0.1"`
-        ListenPort uint   `desc:"port on which to listen" default:"8080"` }
+        ListenPort uint   `help:"port on which to listen" default:"8080"` }

 .. code-block:: shell